symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``array``

-When negotiating a TLS or SSL connection, the server sends a certificate indicating its identity.
+When negotiating a TLS connection, the server sends a certificate indicating its identity.
 A public key is extracted from this certificate and if it does not exactly match any of the public keys provided in this option, the connection is aborted before sending or receiving any data.